csfguzman/Wikipedia/README.md

 ## History

 ![](history1.gif)
+* When clicking onto an article, it will be saved under the user's history tab

 ![](history2.gif)

-* When clicking onto an article it will be saved into the user's history
+* The user's history will still be saved even when they close the tab and reopen the app later
-* The user will be able to delete their history
+* The user will be able to clear their viewing history

 ## Text to Speech
 * User may enable text to speech to listen to the artice instead of reading it themselves